Irrigation Valves / Turn On & Off Schedule

-If you wish EARLY irrigation, a completed application and $50 fee per valve must be received by the District no later than March 31st.
+If you wish LATE irrigation, a completed application and $50 fee per valve must be received by the District no later than September 31st.
 Irrigation Application Form.pdf .
-GEID will set one day, usually April 1st, to turn on these valves.
+GEID will set one day (to be determined) to turn off these valves.

 Please note that any damage & related costs to the District valves, including water lines, meter or other District-owned works due to a late irrigation request, are the responsibility of the property owner.

 The fee of $50.00 is payable in advance for each site visit per legal lot and must accompany each application.
 Late irrigation is only available for agriculture-related operations and must be approved by the District.